Blockstream/satellite/doc/antenna-pointing.md

 - For the SDR receiver: `blocksat-cli sdr`.

+Alternatively, if using the GUI, you can start the receiver by clicking the "Run Receiver" button on the Receiver tab.

-Next, you should monitor the receiver logs printed on the console.
+Next, you should monitor the receiver logs printed to the console (CLI) or shown on the GUI.
 Initially, while the antenna is not pointed correctly, the receiver will be unlocked.
-In this case, the application will print logs like the following:
+In this case, the CLI will print logs like the following:

 ```
 2020-10-23 14:26:14  Lock = False;